Pranav A

 Broadly, my interests are in NLP (Natural Language Processing) and AI ethics.

-Regarding AI ethics, my main areas of interest include conference inclusivity, queerness in AI, and data sovereignty.
+Regarding AI ethics, my main areas of interest include inclusivity, data sovereignty and fair policymaking.
 Presently, my research efforts are concentrated on the following topics:

 • How can community-based approaches enhance inclusivity at conferences?